QZJGeorge/STATS507-Final-Project/README.md

 # Troubleshooting

-If you encounter the error `torch.cuda.OutOfMemoryError`, open `config.py` and reduce the training batch size.
+If you encounter the error `torch.cuda.OutOfMemoryError`, open `config.py` and reduce the batch size.

 # Developer